gomarcd/SonarTicketBot/README.md

 # SonarTicketBot

-A simple Cloudflare Worker which listens for a webhook event from Sonar and creates a new ticket based on its payload.

 This is a first draft.

-## Considerations

-Basically a microservice.
-A nano service.
-A pico service.
-This thing literally barely does *anything*.

-But some may find it handy.

-Later iterations may add functionality, or the bot could be forked to handle different scenarios, or used as part of a broader application that provides a suite of value-adds with other such simple bots.
+Bot simply does this:

+:point_right: Listens for IP assignment webhook from Sonar

+:point_right: Payload of matching event verified for "soft": false

+:point_right: createPublicTicket mutation sent to specified instance GraphQL API

 ## Security

-Being under Cloudflare, a number of security features are included out of the box.
+Being under Cloudflare, its usual security features are included out of the box.
+Additionally:

-The bot will also only accept incoming requests from a specified host.
+:white_check_mark: Requests are only accepted from specified host(s)

+:white_check_mark: Environment variables are encrypted

+:white_check_mark: Can optionally reside within client network